-When Sigmund Freud reportedly said, “Sometimes a cigar is just a cigar,” the key word was “sometimes,” because sometimes a cigar is more than a cigar.
-So it is with understanding misbehavior.
-Sometimes the reason for misbehavior is not obvious, and such misbehavior requires a totally different intervention than the usual consequences.
+Sigmund Freud is reported to have said, “Sometimes a cigar is just a cigar,” and the key word there is sometimes, because it’s also true that sometimes a cigar is more than a cigar.
+So it is with student misbehavior: Sometimes the reason for misbehavior is not obvious, and such misbehavior requires a different intervention than the usual consequences.
 It’s never easy to determine why children do the things they do.

-The following are examples of seeing misbehavior from a new perspective.
-In each of these cases, diagnosis is very difficult—as are the remedies.
-With chronically misbehaving students, pay close attention to their home situations, the type of misbehavior, when it occurs, and whether they behave differently with other adults.
-Be advised that the best responses to these situations sound easier than they are to put into practice.
+The following list—which is not exhaustive—includes examples of seeing misbehavior from a new perspective.
+In each case, diagnosis is difficult—as are the remedies.
+With chronically misbehaving students, pay close attention to their home situations, the type of misbehavior and when it occurs, and whether they behave differently with other adults.
+Be advised that the best responses to these situations are harder to put into practice than they may seem.

 Younger children are sometimes attracted to their teachers in a different way, although with the same result.
 They see their teachers as mommies or daddies.
 I guess many of you who teach very young children have been called Mommy by mistake.